 Whether minor or severe, personal injuries that harm the brain can have life-long consequences, leaving victims struggling to overcome cognitive deficits, memory loss, and drastic personality changes.
 The strain can be nearly as immense for family members, who must adjust to their loved one’s impairments with compassion and grief.
 Brain injuries change people, often in unpredictable and frightening ways.

 At the same time, severe injuries can burden families with a mountain of rising expenses.
 Finding reliable sources of long-term financing is crucial.
-Whether you intend to work through an insurance company, benefit program or file a civil lawsuit, the best thing you can do for your case is to speak with an experienced attorney first.
+Whether you intend to work through an insurance company, benefits program, or file a civil lawsuit, the best thing you can do for your case is to speak with an experienced Philadelphia brain injury attorney first.
 As you’ve probably already learned, brain injuries are extremely complex – both medically and legally.

 In order to maximize the compensation you receive, we suggest discussing your situation with someone who understands the intricate connections between your condition, its long-term effects and the legal options that may be open to you.

 For a free and confidential consultation, call Marciano & MacAvoy, P.C. at (215) 608-2183.
 We are experienced, compassionate, and ready to help you.

 What Is a Brain Injury?

 There are different types of brain injuries, including:

 - Concussion – caused by a bump or blow to the head, a concussion occurs when the brain jolts or twists inside the skull, leading to a series of chemical changes and, in some cases, brain cell damage.

 - Contusion – any form of bleeding (bruising) on the brain, contusions are a common result of severe head injuries.